grad-caucus/grad-caucus.github.io/index.md

 <br clear="left"/>

 ## Launch Event
-The GRAD Caucus Launch Event will be on July 13, 2022 from 3-5pm at [Location TBA].
+The GRAD Caucus Launch Event will be on July 13, 2022 from 3-5pm at Banquet Room 2060 on the Hill.
 For more information, [see here](launch-event.md).

 ## How to get involved
 Whether you are a Congressional Representative looking to join the caucus or a graduate student interesting in how you can support the caucus, [see here for more information on how to get involved](how-to-get-involved.md).